jembi/openhim-legacy/README.md

 To test the RHEA HIM implementation you can use SOAP UI (http://www.soapui.org/)

-A SOAP UI project that is setup for testing the API calls for the HIM can be found here: https://github.com/jembi/rhea-api-tests
+A soapUI project that is setup for testing the API calls for the HIM can be found here: https://github.com/jembi/rhea-api-tests

+By default the OpenHIM run on port 5000 so make sure to set the endpoint in soapUI to point to https://localhost:5000.
+You must supply a HTTP basic auth username and password to connect to the OpenHIM. the details must be equal to one of the user in the LDAP databse.
+If you used the ldif provies you can use the following details:
+* Username: test
+* Passowrd: test